giralal/Reaction-Cleaner-Bot/README.md

 > `disable-all-cleaning` - stops all reaction cleaning

--# more commands may come but this should be most of the needed functionality already
+More commands may come but this should be most of the needed functionality already

 ## Installation